Joel-Liju/HackTheNorthProject/README.md

 "# HackTheNorthProject"
 <h1> Github Documentation Parser </h1>

-This chrome extension gets all the Github documentation headers and conveniently puts them in a side menu for you!
+This Chrome extension gets all the headers of the documentation of a Github repository and conveniently puts them in a side menu for you!

 <h1>User Guide</h1>
 <h2> process to start</h2>